pnp/sp-dev-fx-aces/samples/ImageCard-DynamicContentCard/README.md

 ## Features

-The ACE Card is a SPFX web part that displays dynamic content hosted on a Sharepoint list and filtered by the user's usageLocation property.
+The ACE Card is a SPFx web part that displays dynamic content hosted on a Sharepoint list and filtered by the user's usageLocation property.
 Enabling you to display content based on the user's location and delegate the management of the content to the business users thanks to the Sharepoint list.

 This extension illustrates the following concepts: